georgesboris/elm-theme-tailwindcss/README.md

 ## Strict Mode

 If you want to make sure your codebase can only use elm-theme values, you can set `strict` option to `true`.
 This will disable tailwind's default colors and font families.
-It will also set some base styles so all your html elements are using your theme design tokens.
+It will also set some base styles, so all your html elements are using your theme design tokens.

 ```js